nutanix-japan/hycu/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Technology Bootcamp!
-This workbook accompanies an instructor-led session that introduces Nutanix Core technologies and many common management tasks.
+Welcome to the Hycu and Nutanix add-on lab!
+This workbook accompanies an instructor-led session that introduces Nutanix and Hycu software workong together.

 You will explore using Hycu with Nutanix.